tomwhartung/jmws_protostar_idMyGadget/README.md

 #### position-7
 Modules placed in the protostar template's existing position-7 appear only on desktops.

-To make a module appear in position-7 on phones, put it in position-7-phone .
+* To make a module appear in position-7 on phones only, put it in position-7-phone

-To make a module appear in position-7 on tablets, put it in position-7-tablet .
+* To make a module appear in position-7 on tablets only, put it in position-7-tablet

+Note that the protostar Tomh IdMyGadget template includes a position-7-desktop, making it a slightly more comprehesive and consistent implementation of this technique.

 #### New Positions
 The following positions appear in this template, but not in protostar: